-The consolidated financial statements incorporate the assets, liabilities and results of the following subsidiaries, which are 100% controlled
+The consolidated financial statements incorporate the assets, liabilities and results of the following subsidiaries, which are 100% controlled.

-- These subsidiaries are wholly owned by Medibank Health Solutions Pty Ltd and have been granted relief from the necessity to prepare financial reports in accordance with the ASIC Corporations (Wholly-owned Companies) Instrument 2016/785. - 1.
-In the previous financial year, MH Investment Holdings Pty Ltd acquired a 100% interest in the home care business Home Support Services Pty Ltd (HSS). - 2.
-Refer to Note 16(a) for further information on the Employee Share Plan Trust. - 3.
-MH Solutions Investments Pty Ltd was registered on 26 June 2020.
+- (i) In the previous financial year, MH Investment Holdings Pty Ltd acquired a 100% interest in the home care business Home Support Services Pty Ltd (HSS). - (ii) Refer to Note 16(a) for further information on the Employee Share Plan Trust. - (iii) MH Solutions Investments Pty Ltd was registered on 26 June 2020.